PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "Drunk, I'd guess.
 Probably nothing uglier in the universe than an Eelpout on a bender."

-"Then why would one name an establishment after such a creature."
+"Then why would one name an establishment after such a creature?"

 "No idea," said Boltac.
 "Mystery of it all."

 "Ah, mystery."

 Asarah left the kitchen with a well-ladened tray.
 She threw another high-powered smile at the stranger as she slid a steaming trencher of lamb in front of him.
 "Your dinner, sir."
 When she turned to face Boltac, the smile slipped from her face.
-The slapped the plate in front of him, and delicious, savory meat juice splattered the front of Boltac's tunic.
+She slapped the plate in front of him, and delicious, savory lamb juice splattered the front of Boltac's tunic.
 She turned and walked away without saying a word.

 The stranger swallowed his first bite and sighed with true contentment.
-"The only mystery, "Is why someone doesn't take such a talented creature away from all this."
+"The only true mystery, is why someone doesn't take such a talented creature away from all this."

 Boltac's eyebrows lifted and only his mouth moved as he asked, "In the gentle words of the virgin Priestesses of Dar, come again?"

 "Oh, nothing.
 It's just, such a rare creature.
+Such a rare talent.
 I wonder why she stays in this... squalor."

 "Squalor?
 Buddy, I'm eatin' here."

 "Oh, I meant no offense.
-It is what you are *used* to after all. "
+It is what you are *used* to after all."

 "Eh, her husband owned this inn.
 He died and that's her hand of cards."

 "Hmm," the stranger grunted, as he tucked into his dinner in earnest.

 "So, uh, while we're asking questions, what's with the dismal garb, friend?
-If you are in the market for some more impressive threads, I have a fine store a few steps away."
+If you are in the market for some more impressive garments, I have a fine store but a few steps away."

 "Ah, yes.
 A merchant.
 You would be.
 And as for the dismal garb, I prefer the term humble.
 I am a, uh, wandering scholar, in search of knowledge."